tomjoht/tomjoht.github.io/_posts/2016/9/2016-09-08-swagger-article-for-istc-publication.md

 If you're an ISTC member, then you already get the [ISTC Communicator](http://www.istc.org.uk/publications-and-resources/communicator/), and you can read my article in print or by logging into the ISTC site.
 You can view the table of contents for the [Autumn 2016 here](http://www.istc.org.uk//images/2016/05/Comm1609Web_TOC.pdf) (but not the article content unless you log in as a member).

-If you're not an ISTC member, you can read my article here: [Implementing Swagger (OpenAPI specification) with your REST API documentation](https://idratherbewriting.com/learnapidoc/pubapis_swagger_intro.html/), since I also published the article on my site in HTML format and integrated into my API doc course.
+If you're not an ISTC member, you can read my article here: [Implementing Swagger (OpenAPI specification) with your REST API documentation](https://idratherbewritingmedia.com/images/stc_communicator_swagger.pdf) (PDF).
+I originally published this content on my [API doc course](/learnapidoc/), but the course content has since evolved and now the original article in that context is no longer there.
+See [OpenAPI spec and generated reference docs](/learnapidoc/restapispecifications.html) for the latest approach.

 {% include random_ad.html %}